hbctraining/Intro-to-ChIPseq-flipped/lessons/10_automating_chipseq_workflow.md

 $ vim chipseq_run_allfiles.sh
 ```

-This script loops through the same files as in the previous (demo) script, but the command being submitted within the `for` loop is `sbatch` with SLURM directives specified on the same line:
+Due to the space limit in our home directory, we will loop through only two `KO` samples.
+The command being submitted within the `for` loop is `sbatch` with SLURM directives specified on the same line:

 ```bash
 #! /bin/bash